-GBL 190 Introduction to Appalachian Studies
+GBL 125 Introduction to Appalachian Studies

 II.
-At least 12 credit hours from the following:
+At least 8 credit hours from the following:

-GBL 379 Identifying Appalachia: Politics of Identity in the Appalachian Mountains
+GBL 379 Politics of Identity in the Appalachian Mountains

 GBL 381 Filming Appalachia

 HIS 251 Appalachian History

-MUS 232 Appalachian Music and Dance
+MUS 232 Appalachian Music & Dance

+MUS 389 Traditions of Work & Music in the Southern Mountains Selected Special Topics Courses with permission of the Department

 III.
-At least 8 credit hours from the following:
+At least 12 credit hours from the following:

 ANT 139 Native Americans of the Southeast

 ANT 340 Archaeological Field School

 BIO 102 Field Natural History

 ENS 233 Forest Biology

-ENS 291 Special Topics: Geology of the Southern Appalachians (2 credits)

-ENS 249 Introduction to Sustainable Agriculture

 WRI 220 Writing About Place

-Selected Special Topics Courses
+Selected Special Topics Courses with permission of the Department

-Additional Appalachian Music Courses:

-There are courses on dance, mandolin, guitar, banjo, fiddle, band performance, and ballad singing that count toward the Appalachian Studies Minor.

-3.2.10.3.2 - Applied Geospatial Technology
+3.2.10.4.3 - Global Studies: Applied Geospatial Technology

 Requirements: 24 credit hours with a minimum GPA of 2.0, distributed in the following manner:

 I. All of the following courses: